shachamt/shachamtal/README.md

 # shachamtal
-The first exercise in Web course
+The exercise in Web course